Skip to main content

 Late renewal and reinstatement

-If you miss the renewal deadline, you will be required to pay an additional late fee, and your license may be subject to temporary suspension.
-To reinstate a lapsed license, you must:
+If you miss the renewal deadline, you’ll be required to pay an additional late fee, and your license may be subject to temporary suspension.

 • Submit a reinstatement application.